The sticky note has curled at its lower-right corner. Under that small shadow, half of a sentence is visible. Your finger already knows where to lift.

 open right edge

 Make the opening edge obvious.
 Draw one tiny bracket, dot, or half-arrow on the right edge so the page says "open here" without needing instructions.
-If the sticky note keeps swinging open, press the hinge again or use a smaller note.
+If the sticky note keeps swinging open, replace it with a fresh, smaller note or move it farther inward.
 Do not tape all sides.
 A door still needs to open.

 Recipe 3